WALL-E (character): Reception

 Reviewing the movie, Kirk Honeycutt of The Hollywood Reporter said the film's definitive stroke of brilliance was in using a mix of archive film footage and computer graphics to trigger WALL-E's romantic leanings.
 He also praised Ben Burtt's sound design, saying "If there is such a thing as an aural sleight of hand, this is it."

 Recreations

 In 2012, Mike McMaster, an American robotics hobbyist, began working on his own model of WALL-E. The final product was built with more moving parts than the WALL-E which roams around Disneyland.
+Alongside this, both WALL-E and EVE have a presence at all the Disney Parks and Resorts as statues in the Tomorrowland areas.
 McMaster's four-foot robot made an appearance at the Walt Disney Family Museum and was featured during the opening week of Tested.com a project headed up by Jamie Hyneman and Adam Savage of MythBusters.
 Since WALL-E's creation, Mike and the popular robot have made dozens of appearances at various events.

 In the same year, Mike Senna completed his own WALL-E build.